Storage¶

 Setup Media and Static Storage¶

-The most common types of storage are for media and static files.
+The most common types of storage are for media and static files, using the storage backend.
 We derived a custom storage type for each, making it easier to name them.

 In your settings.py